Nek5000/NekDoc/source/tutorials/multi_rans.rst

 This is an advanced tutorial comprising RANS simulation in a multi-component geometry.
 The components include an inlet nozzle coupled with a wire-pin bundle.
 Given the scale of the geometry and mesh used in this  tutorial, it is assumed that the user has access to a computing cluster for running the case.
+The final mesh for the inlet nozzle contains 662,360 hexahedral elements and the wire-wrapped fuel bundle contains 207,360 hexahedral elements.
 The NekNek module is used for interfacing between the two components, allowing for runtime transfer of field data and coupled simultaneous solution of the flow and temperature equations.
 The tutorial employs several advanced  Nek5000 tools, procedures and user routines including